NVoltagee/React-Redux-Youtube-Fetch/README.md

 # React-Redux-Youtube-Fetch
-Repository for Stephen Grider Modern React with Redux
+Repository for Stephen Grider Modern React with Redux course on Udemy